staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 ![Reference vault secrets in Postman](https://assets.postman.com/postman-docs/v10/use-postman-vault-secrets-v10-23.jpg)

-> If you reference a vault secret as the initial value of a variable, the reference to the secret (for example `{{vault:secret-name}}`) is synced using Postman's cloud servers, and shared with anyone who has access to the workspace.
-The secret stored in your Postman Vault isn't synced or shared.
+> If you reference a vault secret as the initial value of a variable, such as an environment variable, the reference to the secret (for example `{{vault:secret-name}}`) is synced using Postman's cloud servers, and shared with anyone who has access to the workspace.
+The vault secret's value stored in your Postman Vault isn't synced or shared.
 Learn more about [initial and current values](/docs/sending-requests/variables/#initial-and-current-values).

 <!-- -->